Corteza Federation

 -

-provide the requested data regarding node we wish to connect with,
+provide the requested data regarding the node you wish to connect to,

 -